tkent198/hydraulic_wetro/README.md

 As above but with the following developments:
 * The inconsistencies with the physical set-up are addressed.
 The reservoir flows partially into the canal and partially into the river channel at s_res; the moor flows into the river channel only at s_m.
 Length of domain is 5.2m and city region is slightly extended.
 * Groundwater coupling: two implementations. (i) directly to river channel (so that left boundary depth of moor is the same as river depth at that location); (ii) to river channel via a connecting canal (more realistic).
 Groundwater model: (i) FD or (ii) FEM model.
 See material in ```groundwater```  folder for more info on FEM and the connecting canal.
-* Initially, canal water levels are that same as their respective weir heights; reservoir is empty.
+* Initially, canal water levels are the same as their respective weir heights; reservoir is empty.
 So, canal water levels are steady until the reservoir fills up to its weir height Pwr = 0.1.

 #### Plots